How to Start Getting in Shape

-- The Middle-East has pita bread made out of wheat flour, and hummus, which is made out of chickpeas.
+- The Middle East has pita bread made out of wheat flour and hummus, made out of chickpeas.

 3. Sample Real Food Meals

 How to start getting in shape begins with real food meals.
-You can never out train a bad diet.
-Keep it simple, for example:
+You can never out-train a bad diet.
+So keep it simple, for example:

-A cup of old fashioned oatmeal ( easy to prepare and filling ), some berries or banana.
+A cup of old-fashioned oatmeal (easy to prepare), some berries, or a banana.

 - Whole wheat pita, hummus, vegetables.